Skip to content

 What do I need to get a loan?

-• be a UK resident
+• A UK resident

-• have a regular income
+• Earning a regular income

-• be on the electoral register
+• On the electoral register

-• have an active bank account
+• A bank customer with an active account

-• be able to afford the repayments.
+• Able to afford the repayments.

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply you must be a UK resident and aged 18 or over.
 Credit is subject to status and eligibility.